The FSAs Approach to Managing the Interests of its External Scientific Advisers

 We recognise that when people talk to us, whether they are individual consumers, representative organisations, food businesses, scientists and others, their views are shaped by their explicit experiences and values.
 They might also reflect implicit biases, preconceptions and beliefs.
 When we receive external scientific advice to support our work, we need to recognise what might frame and shape those views.

-A focus on Scientific Advisory Committees and scientific advice
+A focus on Science Advisory Committees and scientific advice

 ‘FSA should revise its current guidelines on interests for SACs and their Chairs to ensure they remain clear and fit-for-purpose for the current and future working environment of the committees…considering other models in use across Government nationally and internationally and their efficacy in protecting consumer interests and ensure that its SACs consistently follow the revised framework’